Science and Cosmetics

 • Thinking smells travel because particles are 'pushed' by wind, rather than by random diffusion from an area of high to low concentration.

 • Misconception: All metals are magnetic.
-Correction: Only a few metals, like iron, nickel, and cobalt, are magnetic.
-Most metals, such as copper and aluminium, are not attracted to magnets.
+Correction: Only some metals, like iron and steel, are magnetic.
+Others, like aluminium and copper, are not.

 Frequently Asked Questions